rte-france/Grid2Op/docs/grid_graph.rst

 .. warning::
   By convention, if the observation corresponds to a "game over", then this graph will have only one node and no edge at all.

-  This is a convention made in grid2op to ensure some properties about the returned value of the function `obs.as_networkx()`.
+  This is a convention made in grid2op to ensure some properties about the returned value of the function `obs.get_energy_graph()`.
   Mathematically speaking, in such case, the graph would be empty (no connected bus).

 Some clarifications